 - Low toxin & low mercury fish: If you are eating fish you should choose low mercury 6 and low toxin containing fish such as sardines, herring, and anchovies or other small fish and avoid tuna, swordfish and Chilean

-In the above list, as we see a well balanced have food choices from both groups, not from paleo or vegan.
+In the above list, as we see a well-balanced have food choice from both groups, not from paleo or vegan.